 You will find, over time, that you have better judgment and coping skills than peers who never had to face these challenges.
 You will find that your creativity did not disappear with treatment, it just found a different place to rest.
 You may discover you have greater empathy with a wider range of people.
 As with all other types of coaching, you are the one in charge.
 I'm here to remind you that you can and will succeed.

 "Getting Back on the Horse"

 In July 2000, I traveled to Costa Rica by myself at the age of 23.
 I had been saving for this trip ever since I got my first job after college.
 I was excited to learn Spanish and spend the next year traveling through Latin America.
 That was where I had my first manic episode.
 Luckily, my language program was able to work with my family and get me back safely to the States.
-Within a month I had a definitive diagnosis as Bipolar Type I. I wasn't happy with the diagnosis.
+Within a month I had a definitive diagnosis.
+I wasn't happy with the diagnosis.
 I got a second opinion.
 Then, with the full support of my fiancee, I accepted the diagnosis, started taking Lithium, and went back to living my life.

 Before going back to work full-time, I wanted to return to Costa Rica one more time.
 Alone.